 Following an early field goal from Green Bay, the Lions' offense got the ball.
 Unfortunately, things did not go well as Green Bay forced a three-and-out.
 Less than five minutes later, things got even worse.

 Pro Bowl wide receiver Amon-Ra St. Brown suffered an injury after being rolled up on.
-He was seen heading to the locker room and is questionable to return with an ankle injury.
+He was seen heading to the locker room and was questionable to return with an ankle injury.
+However, he was later ruled out for the rest of the game.

 The Lions are already without tight end Sam LaPorta.
 The Pro Bowl tight end suffered a back injury and recently underwent a surgical procedure.
 LaPorta is not expected to return this season.